-Every session will also include a weekday educational field trip, exciting all-day outings on Saturdays.
+Every session will also include a weekday educational field trip, as well as exciting all-day outings on Saturdays.

-A grand finale with performances and party for all campers, families, and friends is held on the last Saturday of each session.
+A grand finale with performances and party for all campers, families, and friends will be held on the last Saturday of each session.

 What are the dorm facilities like?